darebgd/DareDoc/docs/source/PCs/ARM/iMX6UL/Manuals/Software/Debian.rst

 ===========

 Prepare a power supply unit (PSU) with proper voltages, as follows: for 7" products, a 6V to 36V PSU is required.
 10" and larger products need PSU with
 15V to 36V.
-USB to serial cable is used for debugging Chipsee Industrial Panel PCs (IPC).
+USB to serial cable is used for debugging Chipsee Industrial Embedded Computer (Chipsee IEC).
 The TF card is used to create a bootable storage medium for reflashing the system.

 Use the prebuilt images package from the :ref:`link above <db_pkg>` to reflash the system.
-You can use the Xshell terminal emulator to debug Chipsee IPC in Windows.
-You can also use VNC\ |r| Viewer to control Chipsee IPC remotely, over Ethernet.
+You can use the Xshell terminal emulator to debug Chipsee IEC in Windows.
+You can also use VNC\ |r| Viewer to control Chipsee IEC remotely, over Ethernet.
 The Cross-toolchain software is used to compile the program for flashing.

 Hardware Requirements